KMKfw/kmk_firmware/docs/tapdance.md

 # Tap Dance

-Tap dance is a way to allow a single physical key to work as multple logical keys / actions without using layers.
+Tap dance is a way to allow a single physical key to work as multiple logical keys / actions without using layers.
 With basic tap dance, you can trigger these "nested" keys or macros through a series of taps of the physical key within a given timeout.